TjasaZil/FrontendMentor/src/assets/ProductPreviewCardComponent/README-ProductPreviewCardComponent.md

-# Frontend Mentor - Ping coming soon page solution
+# Frontend Mentor - Product preview card component solution

-This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
+This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents